Malwprotector/termslens/README.md

 # TermsLens Documentation

 ## Introduction
-Termslens is a python-based software application based on a powerful algorithm capable of analysing dubious general terms and conditions of use and extracting, using a large volume of training data, any suspicious content that could affect the user's privacy and anonymty.
+Termslens is a python-based software built on a powerful algorithm capable of analysing dubious general terms and conditions of use and extracting, using a large volume of training data, any suspicious content in the terms and conditions that could affect the user's privacy and anonymty.

 ![TermsLens logo](https://raw.githubusercontent.com/Malwprotector/termslens/main/img/ilu1.png)